What My Visit to City Palace Jaipur Taught Me About Smart Marketing

 I was amazed at how easily and effortlessly he had changed our minds (considering we were 100% sure about not wanting to hire any guides, just minutes ago.)

 Clearly, the credit goes to his smart marketing skills!

 This experience for me reiterated some essential marketing tactics every smart marketer should follow to grab the attention of their target audience, convince and convert prospects into paying customers –

-There can be nothing worse than hounding your customers with your sales talk as it can push them further away instead of bringing them closer to you – probably the reason why we quickly made our way inside the gates and avoided the guides outside!
+There can be nothing worse than hounding your customers with your sales talk as it can push them further away instead of bringing them closer to you.
+It was probably the reason why we quickly made our way inside the gates and avoided the guides outside!

 Instead of repeating to your prospects how awesome you are, show them.
-Smart marketers know exactly why their business is special, what they can do to add value to the lives of their customers and also understand how to showcase their specialty (USP) to their prospects, loud and clear.
+Smart marketers know exactly why their business is special, what they can do to add value to the lives of their customers and understand how to showcase their speciality (USP) to their prospects, loud and clear.

 Instead of telling us how useful his services can be for us on our tour of the City Palace complex, our guide went ahead and demonstrated his usefulness and eventually, changed our mind in his favour!

 Smart marketing is all about creating a need for your product/service and convincing your customers that their life/business is going to be incomplete unless they hire what you have to offer.